nim-lang/website/jekyll/_posts/2019-06-06-version-0200-released.md

 ---
 title: "Version 0.20.0 released"
 author: The Nim Team
+excerpt: "We are very proud to announce Nim version 0.20.
+This is a massive release, both literally and figuratively.
+It contains more than 1,000 commits and it marks our release candidate for version 1.0!"
 ---

 We are very proud to announce Nim version 0.20.

 This is a massive release, both literally and figuratively.
 It contains more than 1,000 commits *and* it marks our release candidate for version 1.0!